 A rapidly changing world scene makes geography a vital, dynamic and lively subject.

-Welcome to Geography at Hills Road.
-From September 2016, you will be studying the new OCR specification.
-The course involves a good balance between physical and human geography covering topics such as the Geography of Diseases and earthquakes and volcanoes.
+Welcome to Geography at Hills Road, where you will have the chance to study the OCR specification.
+The course involves a balance between physical and human geography covering topics such as the Geography of Diseases and earthquakes and volcanoes.